Marslanali/digital-design-cpp/README.md

 ### ANS:

-So bascially wires indexes are sequential as you can see in pics.
+Yes, bascially wires indexes are sequential as you can see in pics.
+But I will explain why I used two index vectors.

 In Figure 1, you can see there are two 64 bit outputs (`one is right 64 bit and other is left 64 bits`), right?
 But if I will store them in one vector, It will print just as in Figure2.

-SO I JUST FIRST PRINT INDEX2 and THEN INDEX1.
+SO I JUST FIRST PRINT INDEX2 and THEN INDEX1, to solve that issue.

 ``

 <p align="left">
    <img src="screenshots/correct_mul.png" width ="1000" height="160"/>
   <br/>
   Fig. 1.
-I used two Vector amd in Index 2 is printed first and then index 1 is printed.
+I used two Vector and Index 2 is printed first and then index 1 is printed.
 </p>

 <p align="left">